k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 * Parsers
 * Interface listener

-In addition, when soft deploy is used the [deploy.flow](/articles/19_Broadway/09a_automatic_flows_execution_upon_deploy.md) is not running.
+Moreover, when the Soft Deploy is used, the [deploy.flow](/articles/19_Broadway/09a_automatic_flows_execution_upon_deploy.md) is not running.

-To activate Soft Deploy when doing a deployment from the Fabric Studio, mark the Soft Deploy checkbox in the [User Preferences > Server Configuration](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) window.
+To activate the Soft Deploy when deploying from the Fabric Studio, mark the Soft Deploy checkbox in the [User Preferences > Server Configuration](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) window.

 To activate the Soft Deploy during the [Offline Deploy](/03_offline_deploy.md), set the **SOFT_DEPLOY** optional parameter to TRUE.